 That’s three lives changed – just three real examples amongst many others, showing how a little help at the right moment can make all the difference.

 And it was that kind of modest, strategic help that got Babbasa itself up-and-running six years ago.
 Poku had arrived in Bristol from his native Ghana in 2008 to study a master’s degree, and developed an informal group of volunteers to find ways of giving disadvantaged youngsters a ‘leg up’ into the world of work.

 “I was always interested in social mobility, in raising aspirations, and in young people,” said Poku, who is no stranger to business himself.
 Back home, while still a student, he had run his own enterprises, ranging from a DVD shop, to commodities trading, and then invested in real estate with the proceeds.

 “I had no network in Bristol to do what I and fellow volunteers wanted, so fundraising was difficult to begin with.
 But with Quartet’s help, at that early stage, we were able to get a laptop and a projector.
 It cost not much over a thousand pounds, but made all the difference, because we were then able to communicate with people and communicate what we were doing.”

 The next step was to establish the increasingly successful Babbasa as a Community Interest Company, and Quartet returned with further help to build on that original seed-funding through support for their enterprise competition event.

 Poku describes Quartet’s continuing role as acting as referee when Babbasa approaches other organisations for funding.
 “Funders always ask ‘who has funded you before?’, or ‘who might match fund?’
 And when we say ‘Quartet’, it helps; people know when you say that name that there’s been due diligence, that we’ve been supported by a name that they trust and respect.
-It makes them more likely to help, whether that’s through donating their time or a free space for us to use, or funding.
-Without Quartet we wouldn’t be where we are today.”
+It makes them more likely to help, whether that’s through donating their time or a free space for us to use, or funding.”